ibm-cloud-docs/openwhisk/logs.md

 {{site.data.keyword.openwhisk_short}} actions can be invoked by other users, in response to various events, or as part of an action sequence.
 To get information about when actions were invoked and what the output was, it can be useful to monitor the action logs.
 {: shortdesc}

 Activation data is only accessible through the {{site.data.keyword.openwhisk_short}} API (CLI or REST) for 24 hours after the action finishes processing.
-In addition, the activation data is also sent to LogDNA and can be accessed there for longer period of time, depending on the service plan that has been chosen for the LogDNA instance.
-For more information, see [LogDNA details](#logs_logdna).
+In addition, the activation data is also sent to your logging instance and can be accessed there for longer period of time, depending on the service plan that has been chosen for the logging instance.
+For more information, see [Logging details](#logs_logdna).

 You can use the {{site.data.keyword.openwhisk_short}} CLI to watch the output of actions as they are invoked.